microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-mplab/README.md

 </p>

 ## 16. Pin manager configuration:
-* Configure I/O pin PD6 as input to the positive channel of the differential ADC , where step downed voltage with offset addition is fed as input to this positive channel .
+* Configure I/O pin PD6 as input to the positive channel of the differential ADC, where step downed voltage with offset addition is fed as input to this positive channel .
 * Configure I/O pin PD7 as input to the negative channel of the differential ADC, where reference voltage is fed as input to this negative channel.

 <p align="center">